ShrinivasShetty/ReactiveIO/README.md

 **Network transaction time**:
  IO call ecexution time includes network call. i,e time to reach request from web system to IO system.
  Api TPS will also consider Network transaction time.

- #### Insted of calling IO for each request, Any way to make this done in batch.
+ #### Insted of calling IO for each api request, Any way to make this done in batch.
 Without impacting the end user.
+     ####  overall Network transaction time will get reduced.
+     ####  good impact to scalability can be achived